 - Vendors who provide services to support action

-- An easy way for people to commit to actions (e.g., kiosk, sign-up sheets)
+- An easy way for people to commit to actions (e.g., sign-up sheets or pledge forms)

 The key is clean, easy, simple, helpful, positive, fun and, of course, compelling action!

 Which Action Exhibits should you offer in your community?
 Sample exhibit materials have been provided below for ten key carbon-saving areas.
 You may decide to offer some or all of these exhibits at your Fair.
-The more you offer, the more your community can attract a broad audience and reduce carbon pollution in a one-stop-shopping experience.
+Students and teachers might want to offer additional actions.
+The more you offer, the more your community can attract a broad audience and reduce energy use in a one-stop-shopping experience.
 But you’ll want to offer only the exhibits that you believe you can deliver well and that meet the needs of your community.

 The 5 areas with the biggest carbon-saving potential include Transportation, Home Heating and Cooling, Water Heating, LED Lighting and Eat Less Meat.
 Solar Power on homes or in community solar farms is also very “powerful”, replacing dirty fossil-fuel energy with clean energy from the sun!